 2021 JazzTimes Expanded Critics’ Poll Results: Best New Artist Samara Joy – JazzTimes

-By JazzTimes For the 2021 JazzTimes Expanded Critics’ Poll, an annual companion to last issue’s Year in Review section (which featured our choices for top 40 new releases and top … Read More
+By JazzTimes For the 2021 JazzTimes Expanded Critics’ Poll, an annual companion to last issue’s Year in Review section (which featured our choices for top 40 new releases and top 10 historical releases of 2021), our regular contributors participated in a survey based on our yearly Readers’ Poll.
+Winners are bolded; runners-up are listed below … Read More

 REVIEW: Oscar Hernández & Alma Libre’s ‘Visión’ – JazzTimes

 by David Whiteis, JazzTimes “Oscar Hernández, longtime pianist, arranger, and musical director for Rubén Blades’ orchestra and founder/musical director of the Grammy-winning Spanish Harlem Orchestra, wears his prestige lightly.
-This … Read More
+This is his third recording since 2017 with the quartet Alma Libre (augmented here, at various points, by trumpeter Aaron Janik, vibist Joe Locke, and hand-percussionist … Read More

 REVIEW: Lennie Tristano Personal Recordings 1946-1970 on JazzTimes